adobe/phased-testing/README.md

 ## Release Notes
 ### 7.0.10-SNAPSHOT when released
+- Reports are now merged by default (#56)
 - Refactoring : cleaning up cyclomatic complexity in the code (#49)
 ### 7.0.9
 - Upgraded to TestNG 7.5
 - Resolved case of Skip due to config issues, such as a failure in a BeforePhase method (#41)